What is Spaced Repetition?

 Roughly, the next review can happen 7 days later, then 30 days later, then 90 days later, and then 180 days later.

-Undoubtedly, the technique is a far better study method to cramming everything in a single study session.
+Undoubtedly, the spaced repetition method is far better than cramming everything in a single study session.
 That said; it is good to note that, manually planning these repetitions can be quite overwhelming.
 Thankfully, there are software and apps available nowadays to help you identify the sweet spot of optimal learning.
 Immediately when your forgetfulness goes below a certain level, these apps jump in and ensure your brain remains on track.
 How cool is that?
 Now you have some idea as to how spaced repetition works.

-If you’d like to learn more about EdApp’s Spaced Repetition feature, called Brain Boost, get in touch at firstname.lastname@example.org.
-You can also try the mobile lms and authoring tool by signing up free here or in the box below.
+If you’d like to learn more about EdApp’s Spaced Repetition system, called Brain Boost, get in touch at email@example.com.
+You can also try the mobile lms and authoring tool by signing up free here.